LosKeeper/network-analyzer/README.md

 ## To do
 - [x] Load infos from a file.
 - [x] Read BOOTP/DHCP packets.
-- [ ] Decode vendor infos in DHCP packets.
+- [x] Decode vendor infos in DHCP packets.
+- [ ] Deocde DNS packets.